top of page

 • Angles determine vulnerability

-• Hesitation carries cost
+• Hesitation carries a cost

+Kali is not about fantasy combat; it is a study of consequence.
 In a workplace environment, the “weapon” may not be steel.
-It may be:
+It could be:

 • Authority